prestodb/presto/presto-docs/src/main/sphinx/installation/deployment.rst

   Allow scheduling work on the coordinator.
-  For larger clusters, processing work on the coordinator can impact query performance because the machine's resources are not available for the critical task of scheduling, managing and monitoring query execution.
+  For larger clusters, processing work on the coordinator can impact query performance because the machine's resources are not available for the critical task of scheduling, managing, and monitoring query execution.

 * ``http-server.http.port``: